 Here is a guide to the different kinds of telescopes.
 Refractor telescopes have a simple design and are easy to use.
 They tend to be very sturdy and require little maintenance.
 They can also be used for objects on earth if that is something you are interested in.
 However, they can often be heavy and bulky.
 Reflector telescopes tend to be compact and lightweight, and will usually have a very high image quality. also, you can check our Best Telescopes for Kids review

 However, it requires more maintenance than a refractor telescope, as the open tube can collect dust.
 Also, you can’t use it to view earthly objects.
-The third kind of telescope is a compound telescope which has both mirrors and a lens.
+The third kind of telescope is a compound telescope that has both mirrors and a lens.
 It is usually more expensive and tends to be large and bulky.
 But a sealed tube protects the optics and the image quality is good.
 You can use this kind of telescope for objects on earth as well.

 In addition, The Best Telescopes for Beginners can be divided into analog and digital models.
 Analog models tend to be cheaper and will have plenty of good advantages to recommend them.
 However, you will need to be able to adjust the telescope manually, with the aid of star maps, to locate the objects you are interested in.
 Digital models are computer-controlled.
 They often come with a large library of celestial objects and the best times to observe them, and they can point themselves in the direction of interesting objects automatically.
 You can still manually find objects if you like, but the computer tracking makes it easy to quickly find celestial highlights.